UChicagoWebDev/exercise_3/README.md

   looping over the results more complicated).
 - Server-side rendering: Correctly builds main page from fetched data: loops to write Post and Comment divs.
-Displays newest Posts at the top, and Comments in chronological order.
+Displays newest Posts at the top, and Comments in chronological order, oldest at the top and newest at the bottom.
-- Correctly builds the leave_comment.php page, displaying the text of the post, and other comments posted so far in the thread.
+- Correctly builds the comment page, displaying the text of the post, and other comments posted so far in the thread.
-- Form submission: Correctly handles POSTing new posts and comments and parses them out of the `$_POST` supervariable.
+- Form submission: Correctly handles POSTing new posts and comments and parses them out of the form data.
 - INSERT: Correctly inserts posted comments and posts to the database.
 Comments have the correct relationship to posts.
-- Escaping: Correctly uses `htmlspecialchars` when rendering the content of posts and comments, which are usedr-generated.
+- Escaping: Correctly uses `html.escape` when rendering the content of posts and comments, which are usedr-generated.
-- Correctly sanitizes user-provided data for posts by binding values to prepared statements.
+- Correctly sanitizes user-provided data for posts by binding values to prepared placeholders.
-- Correctly sanitized user-provided data for comments by binding values to prepared statements.
+- Correctly sanitized user-provided data for comments by binding values to prepared placeholders.